Target Home Decorator - A Mobile App MVP

 - Competitive and Comparative Analysis of existing interior design platforms and competitors in the home goods market space.

-- The people we interviewed are budget conscious and seek inspiration through Pinterest and designer blogs.
+- The people I interviewed are budget conscious and seek inspiration through Pinterest and designer blogs.

 - They go to Target looking to find designer items at great prices.